chipsalliance/firrtl/spec/spec.md

 ## Attaches

-The `attach` statement is used to attach two or more analog signals, defining that their values be the same in a commutative fashion that lacks the directionality of a regular connection.
+The `attach`{.firrtl} statement is used to attach two or more analog signals, defining that their values be the same in a commutative fashion that lacks the directionality of a regular connection.
 It can only be applied to signals with analog type, and each analog signal may be attached zero or more times.